JackDanna/FogentRoleplayTemplate/src/Settings/Fogent Roleplay Setting Template/FogentRoleplay.md

 **Vocational Skills Examples:**

-Below are some example of Vocational Skills for certain Vocations with examples of the sequence of Core Skills that would be used if a character didn't have the Vocational Skill in question.
+Below are some examples of Vocational Skills for certain Vocations with examples of the sequence of Core Skills that would be used if a character didn't have the Vocational Skill in question.
 Based off what Core Skills a character would've had to performed, you can usually infer what Governing Attributes the Vocational Skill will have.

 |  Vocation  |                                                       Vocational Skills Examples                                                       |                    Governing Attributes for Vocation Skills Example                    |
 | :---------: | :------------------------------------------------------------------------------------------------------------------------------------: | :------------------------------------------------------------------------------------: |